About Serpentine Falls

 We showed up at the falls in June 2006 (i.e. at the start of the Australian Winter) so based on our experience, it might have been a bit too early in the season as the water table did not have adequate amount of time to receive replenishing Winter rains.

 I’m guessing that it might have better flow deep into the Spring, but it was hard to say whether our experience was impacted by the greater anomaly of the prolonged Australian drought (so it wouldn’t have matter much what time of the year we’d show up).

 We had a little trouble finding Serpentine Falls given some confusion with our pre-trip GPS waypoint.

 However, it turned out that it wasn’t that hard to find at all (see directions below).

 The falls was located in the southern outskirts of the Perth Suburbs in the Jarrahdale Shire.

 Once we finally found the car park, it was pretty straightforward to do the short 200m walk along the Serpentine River to get right up to the falls at the end of the track.

-Serpentine Falls resides in Serpentine Falls National Park.
+Serpentine Falls resides in Serpentine Falls National Park near Perth in Western Australia.
 It is administered by the Western Australia Government.
 For information or inquiries about the area as well as current conditions, visit their website.

 To get to the falls, you’ll have to head south as you leave Perth on Road 30 and then continue south on Road 20 (South Western Hwy).
 Look for the well-signed Falls Road a few minutes (about 6km) south of the Jarrahdale Road turnoff.
 There is an entry fee for Serpentine National Park (which was the reserve that the falls resided in).